M00NOL1TH/coupons/README.md

 -   checking coupon validity,
 -   activating or using coupon.

-Because this is a super simple app skeleton, it doesn't use currency, just simple decimal numbers with limited precision.
+Because this is a super simple app skeleton, it doesn't use currency~~, just simple decimal numbers with limited precision~~.
 ~~A coupon can only be used by one customer and can only be used once.~~

 ## Schema